 ————————————

-For full details of our campaign, as it unfolds day by day, go to our dedicated webpage, where you will find each day’s Message, Call to Action and videos from our various contributors:
+For full details of our campaign, as it unfolded day by day, go to our dedicated webpage, where you will find each day’s Message, Call to Action and videos from our various contributors:

 On 31 October 2025, Killed Women launched a campaign to confront systemic failures that leave Black, minoritised and migrant (BMM) abuse victims and families unprotected and without justice.
 The campaign — INVISIBLE WOMEN — demands accountability, visibility and systemic reform across policing, Domestic Abuse-Related Death Reviews, inquests and support services.